VelodromePosted: May 21, 2012

 ‘I can’t climb that,’ I whined, but he persisted and stretched his hand down for me to grasp.
 When I tried to climb I was surprised that it wasn’t very difficult, and I was proud of myself as I stood on the top, surveying the velodrome.
 The lights that circled the track were all broken, the wires hanging down, creaking in the breeze.
 Behind that was the sound of the traffic, the ever-present roar of the city.
 We stood there for a long time, just looking.
 It felt good to be in this unusual place, with no one else in sight, after midnight, the whole suburb sleeping.

-A few months later Tim arrived at my house with the news.
+A while later Tim arrived at my house with the news.

 I felt sick and resigned and avoided walking past it for weeks, until curiousity overtook melancholy.
 Everything had been uprooted, a grubby yellow earthmover slowly shunted pieces of what had been the concrete track into piles.
 I remembered a time I lay on it half asleep, enjoying the sun, and thought how that piece would be somewhere in the rubble.